Jets’ Aaron Rodgers challenges Chiefs’ Travis Kelce to vaccine debate

 KANSAS CITY, Mo.
 (WDAF) — Aaron Rodgers isn’t done talking about vaccines with Travis Kelce.

-“You know, Mr. Pfizer (Kelce), we kind of shut him down a little bit.
-He didn’t have, you know, his like crazy impact game.
+“You know, Mr. Pfizer, we kind of shut him down a little bit.
+He didn’t have, you know, his like, crazy impact game.
 Obviously, you know, he had some yards and stuff,” Rodgers said.

 Kelce is a spokesperson for the company that produces a COVID-19 vaccine, recently starring in a new ad campaign.

-On Tuesday, during Rodger’s weekly appearance on the show, he challenged Kelce to a vaccination debate — calling for Kelce and former Chief Medical Advisor to the President Dr. Anthony Fauci on one side and Rodgers and 2024 independent presidential candidate Robert F. Kennedy Jr. on the other side.
+On Tuesday, during Rodger’s weekly appearance on the show, he challenged Kelce to a vaccination debate, calling for Kelce and Anthony Fauci — the former chief medical advisor to the president — on one side, and Rodgers and 2024 independent presidential candidate Robert F. Kennedy Jr. on the other side.

 RFK Jr. is known for promoting anti-vaccine misinformation and public health-related conspiracy theories.